Product management: History

-In modern terms, McElroy defined the role as: analyze product distribution, optimize working distribution strategies, diagnose and solve distribution issues, optimize product positioning and product marketing, and collaborate with regional distribution managers.
+In modern terms, McElroy defined the role as: analyzing product distribution, optimize working distribution strategies, diagnosing and solving distribution issues, optimize product positioning and product marketing, and collaborate with regional distribution managers.

-Role of Product Managers
+Role of product managers

 Product managers are responsible for managing a company's product line on a day-to-day basis.
-As a result, product managers are critical in both driving a company's growth, margins, and revenue.
+As a result, product managers are critical in driving a company's growth, margins, and revenue.
 They are responsible for the business case, conceptualizing, planning, product development, product marketing, and delivering products to their target market.
-Depending on the company size, industry, and history, product management has a variety of functions and roles.
-Frequently there is an Income statement (or Profit and Loss) responsibility as a key metric for evaluating product manager performance.
+Depending on the company's size, industry, and history, product management has a variety of functions and roles.
+Frequently there is an income statement (or profit and loss) responsibility as a key metric for evaluating product manager performance.

 Tasks

 Product managers analyze information including customer research, competitive intelligence, industry analysis, trends, economic signals, and competitive activity, as well as documenting requirements, setting product strategy, and creating the roadmap.
 Product managers align across departments within their company including product design and development, marketing, sales, customer support, and legal.